Traftmine/CALCULATOR/README.md

  - Physics
  - Chemistry

-These programs are mainly for Casio's
+These programs are :
+- mainly for Casio's
+- in French for now